Has someone you love been seriously injured or electrocuted after coming in contact with power lines?

 Power line accidents in the Dallas-Fort Worth area usually result in catastrophic injuries such as severe burns, tissue damage, organ damage, amputation, and often prove fatal.
 Resulting injuries can be life-changing and almost always require extensive medical treatment.
 Many victims are unable to return to work, leaving them to worry about how their family will recover financially.
 This is where a lawyer comes in.

 Victims of power line electrocution accidents often have damages (losses) beyond pain and suffering.
-With the help of our Dallas personal injury attorneys, you can seek compensation for things such as lost wages, loss of future income, medical bills, future expected medical costs, physical impairment, loss of spousal support and companionship, loss of consortium, and more.
+With the help of our Dallas personal injury attorneys, you can seek compensation for things such as lost wages, loss of future income, medical bills, future expected medical costs, physical impairment, loss of spousal support and companionship, and more.

 If you would like to speak with a lawyer about the facts of your case, call us for a free consultation at 1-877-405-4313.
 We’ll explain the options available to you and your family, and we never charge a penny unless we actually win your case.